 Computer Science - Doctor of Philosophy (PhD)

-Pursue research and expand your learning with the PhD in Computer Science.
+Pursue research and expand your learning with the PhD in Computer Science program.

-In this program, you'll work with a supervisor to develop a thesis and conduct meaningful research that expands the scope of your graduate work, preparing you to enter a career in academia, research or private industry.
+You'll work with a supervisor to develop a thesis and conduct meaningful research that expands the scope of your graduate work.
+The program will prepare you to enter a career in academia, research or private industry.

 You'll also gain industry experience for in-demand careers with the option to apply to transfer to the PhD in Computer Science – Internship program after completing at least one academic term.